Why did you choose this craft?

 It came naturally.
 My father was a cabinetmaker, I was born in the saw dust.
 I grew up being aware of the value and the nobility of wood; the closest material to the living being.
 We see the trees growing, they are part of our temporality.

 Do you master any specific techniques?

-What do people not usually know about your work?
+What is little known about your work?

 I build alone from A to Z, without any help.
 The identity of the material guides the sculpture.
 Everyone has a different emotion towards the material, so I work alone.
 My body is completely involved, the process becomes a dance movement that gives the sculpture energy.

 What is a “well made” sculpture for you?

 It is being able to bring plausibility to the sculpture.
 It must seem alive; I am interested in the spirituality of the artwork.
 At some point the sculpture is captured, it represents a feeling.
 Poetry can best explain the feeling of a work.